richardreiter/rock-paper-scissors-lizard-spock/README.md

-# Rock, Paper, Scissors, Lizard, Spock Game
+# Rock Paper Scissors Lizard Spock Game

 [Rock Paper Scissors Lizard Spock](https://richardreiter.github.io/rock-paper-scissors-lizard-spock/) is a website hosting a web based game invented by [Sam Kass & Karen Bryla](http://www.samkass.com/theories/RPSSL.html).
-This game was popularised by the American TV sitcom [The Big Bang Theory](https://youtu.be/x5Q6-wMx-K8), as an improvement of the classic Rock Paper Scissors game.
+This game was popularised by the American TV sitcom [The Big Bang Theory](https://youtu.be/x5Q6-wMx-K8), as an improvement of the classic Rock, Paper, Scissors game.
-The Lizard and Spock addition is meant to give the game a twist and make it more fun/exciting.
+The Lizard and Spock addition gives the game a twist and makes it more fun and exciting.

 The player will test their luck against the computer, making a choice of their weapon in each round - Try and beat the computer, first to reach 5 points wins!